CSCfi/csc-user-guide/docs/apps/star.md

 module load biokit
 ```

 Before you can run the actual alignment job, you must index your fasta formatted reference genome.
-In Puhti-rhel8 the working copies of
+In Puhti the working copies of
  reference genome indexes, as well as any large files, should be stored to the scatch directory ($SCRATCH).
 In this example we store the indexes to the directory $SCRATCH/star-genomes.

 First the reference genome index directory is generated with command: